 Recently, I was asked about what to say and what not to say to a woman going through menopause.
 Oh my!
 Where do I even start?

-Get ready, because this is going to be fun, readers!
+Get ready, because this topic is fun!

 I have my own experiences, and I also stand by with many thousands of post-menopausal women facing the dermatologic consequences of skin that is now an estrogen-free zone.
 For better or worse, I consider myself a menopause pro at this point since I've seen and dealt with a lot.

 Menopause is not easy.
 It's never the same, and those facts will inform you about what to say to a woman who is traversing it because it could be a good day or a bad day.
 Between sleep deprivation, the physical and psychological adjustment, the plummeting hormones, and fallout from the impact it’s having on recent relationships – you need to tread gingerly at first out of kindness.
-What You Should Say

 - Personal weather?
 I’ve had that.